-I love teaching and learning!
+I love teaching, learning, and tech!

-Tools I get excited about:
+CS Education tools I get excited about:

 Check out some of the stuff I am working on below.